-Cayman Islands, followed by Belize, Panama, Malaysia, Philippines and Portugal.
+The Cayman Islands, followed by Belize, Panama, Malaysia, Philippines, and Portugal.
 None of these countries tax foreign-source income.

 What are the easiest retirement visas?

-Ecuador, Portugal and Panama are the countries with the fewest requirements and the fastest process to obtain residence.
-Although requirements in Uruguay and Cyprus are not so demanding, it can take more than half year to get the residence permit.
+Ecuador, Portugal, and Panama are the countries with the fewest requirements and the fastest process to obtain residence.
+Although requirements in Uruguay and Cyprus are not so demanding, it can take more than half a year to get the residence permit.

 What are the safest countries to retire in?

-Although all mentioned countries are considerably safe, European countries, Cayman Islands, Malaysia and Thailand are the ones with the lowest crime rates.
+Although all mentioned countries are considered safe, European countries, the Cayman Islands, Malaysia, and Thailand are the ones with the lowest crime rates.

 What countries have the best healthcare?

-Probably Portugal and Cayman Islands.
+Probably Portugal and the Cayman Islands.
 In Portugal, as a resident, you have the right to use its public healthcare system.
-In Cayman Islands, private healthcare is premium but quite expensive.
+In the Cayman Islands, private healthcare is premium but quite expensive.

 In what countries can I work with a retirement visa?